Geonkick-Synthesizer/geonkick/doc/Geonkick_User_Guide.md

 - **Amplitude Knob:** Controls the maximum amplitude after the layers mixer.
 - **"Amplitude" Button:** Shows the general amplitude envelope.
 - **"Length":** Sets the maximum sound length of the instrument.
+- **Filter:** Similar to oscillator.
-- **Filter Controls:** Similar to oscillator controls.
+- **Distortion:** Similar to oscillator.
-- **Distortion:** Drive and volume envelopes can be accessed with "Drive" and "Volume" buttons.

 #### Limiter

 The limiter control is applied to the audio output of the instrument, controlling only the currently selected instrument.

-*Issues:* When playing the instrument and simultaneously changing the limiter quickly, sound artifacts may occur due to abrupt changes in sound.
-To adjust the total output amplitude, it's better to use the "General" controls for amplitude.

 #### Filter

-Geonkick implements a digital state-variable filter applied to oscillators, the noise generator, and after the layers mixer (general filter).
+Geonkick implements a digital state-variable filter applied to oscillators, and after the layers mixer (instrument global filter).

 Parameters: